All Borg Warner Transmissions are subject to the following procedures during recondition / overhaul:

 Typical symptoms of the above include excessive transmission noise, loss of drive in forward and reverse, excessive oil usage and / or intermittent gear changes.
 If you are experiencing any of the above it is likely the transmission will require a recondition / overhaul to rectify the issue.
 Please contact us direct for further diagnosis of an existing issue.

-Borg Warner Automatic Transmissions are fast approaching 60 years of age depending on the model of the transmission.
-Whilst these gearboxes will perform as well as they did when new, it is extremely important they are serviced and maintained, particularly if the history of the car / gearbox which is being restored is unknown.
+Borg Warner Automatic Transmissions are now 60 years of age depending on the model of the transmission.
+Whilst these gearboxes will perform as well as they did when new, it is extremely important they are serviced and maintained, particularly if the history of the car and gearbox which is being restored is unknown.

 All transmissions will be subject to a complete strip down of all individual components where they are checked, cleaned and tested prior to re-assembly.
 All reconditioned gearboxes will be subject to new clutch plates, brake bands, gaskets and seals throughout.